Robbepop/string-interner/README.md

 These symbols allow for constant time comparisons and look-ups to the underlying interned string contents.
 Also, iterating through the interned strings is cache efficient.

-### Internals

-- Internally a hashmap `M` and a vector `V` is used.
-- `V` stores the contents of interned strings while `M` has internal references into the string of `V` to avoid duplicates.
-- `V` stores the strings with an indirection to avoid iterator invalidation.
-- Returned symbols usually have a low memory footprint and are efficiently comparable.

 ## License

 Licensed under either of